vmware-samples/photon-os-container-builder/README.md

 ### photon-os-container-builder
 ----
 ***containerctl*** is CLI tool which spawns Photon OS in a light-weight container.
-It uses `systemd-nspawn` to jump start Photon OS containers.
-The primary use case for ***containerctl*** is to run Photon OS test cases in isolated environment.
+It uses `systemd-nspawn` to start Photon OS containers.
+The primary use case for ***containerctl*** is to run Photon OS test cases in a isolated environment.

+Photon OS package manager ***tdnf*** integrated with ***containerctl***.
+Hence it allows to prepare a root fs consisting packages depending on the user choice.
+It automatically prepares the root fs and boots into the container quickly.
+VMDK images can be automatically deployed via ***containerctl*** and tested.

 ```bash
 > sudo containerctl spawn test55